Lucky-Loek/Really-Simple-Http-Requests/README.md

-# Really Simple HTTP Request
+# Really Simple HTTP Requests

 A framework-agnostic wrapper for really easy HTTP requests in PHP.